A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 My Two Triggers (And They're Boring)

 Sun.
 This is the big one.
 Sun exposure is, by a wide margin, my number one redness driver.
 Even fifteen unprotected minutes in the garden in May will leave my cheeks lit up by the time I come back inside.
-If I had to pick one thing that quiet my rosacea more than anything else, it's daily sun protection.
+If I had to pick one thing that calms my skin more than anything else, it's daily sun protection.
 Not occasional.
 Not "if I'm going to be at the beach."
 Daily.
 Every single morning.

 That's it.
 I'm not telling you those are the only triggers in the world (heat, spice, stress, alcohol, certain skincare ingredients, and a long list of other things flare other people), but those are mine, honestly.
 Knowing that has let me build a routine around exactly two things: protect from the sun, and don't put anything harsh on my face.